T4GLTD/IIoT/HOL/IOTHubPiHackathon/AzureFunction/README.md

     <p align="center">
     <img src="/HOL/IOTHubPiHackathon/images/CreateEHTrigger.jpg" width="50%" height="50%" />
     </p>
+  - Use the $Default consumer group or choose a consumer group created to consume events from the Function app.
-  - Finally, click the “Create” button.
+  - Click the “Create” button.
 The template for your new Event Hub trigger is now created!
-12. You will now configure the required libraries that will be needed for the new function created.
+15. You will now configure the required libraries that will be needed for the new function created.
   - Expand the “Logs” view at the bottom of the page
   - Click on “View Files”